SmailPro’s Temporary Email Solutions for Businesses

 | Enterprise filter pass rate | Low | High |

-| Blacklist risk | High | Zero |
+| Blacklist risk | High | Low at the domain level |

 | API integration | Limited or none | Available (separate purchase) |

-| Account pool size | 10-50 | 11,000+ |
+| Account pool size | Usually small | Large rotating Gmail/Outlook pool |

-| Email lifespan | Auto-expires | Permanent until deleted |
+| Email lifespan | Auto-expires | Active while retained and available; not permanent ownership |

 Trade-off: SmailPro is receive-only.
 You can't send emails from these accounts.
 If your test requires sending (rare for most business use cases), you'll need a different solution.
 Also, SmailPro cannot receive attachments—if your workflow needs to download files from emails, this won't work.